Jun711/jun711.github.io/_posts/2019-03-19-aws-api-gateway-access-control-with-iam-cognito-lambda-custom-authorizer.md

 For x-amazon-apigateway-integration uri, you can refer to this [AWS SAM example on GitHub](https://github.com/eugenp/tutorials/blob/master/aws-lambda/sam-templates/template-inline-swagger.yaml){:target="_blank"}.

 ## Summary
-In summary, it is important to secure your AWS API Gateway endpoints to prevent them to be misused by third parties which will incur unnecessary cost to you.
+In conclusion, it is important to secure your AWS API Gateway endpoints to prevent them to be misused by third parties which will incur unnecessary cost to you.
 With this, hopefully, you can set up authorization or control access to your AWS API Gateway endpoints.

 {% include eof.md %}